jvikstrom/katacoda-scenarios/k8s-chaos-engineering/step5.md

 ## Configuring
 So let's configure our "nice-pod" to have one pod killed every two days and change the grace period to two seconds.

-Change the `km-deployment.yml` labels using vim to include (as always you exit vim using `:wq`):
+We need to edit the labels for our "nice-pod" deployment to look like this:
 ```
 apiVersion: apps/v1
 kind: Deployment
 metadata:
-  name: the-victim
+  name: nice-pod
   labels:
     ...
     kube-monkey/mtbf: '2'